 Integral to the discussion of supply chains is also imperialism – or, the global system that supports economic dependence in the Global South on capitalist production for export.
 Offshoring of production from the advanced capitalist countries is driven by companies seeking-out profits through reduced input costs, subsidized through capitalist states.
 We must deal with this contradiction whenever we talk about subsidizing transport.

 6. Intellectual property rights of climate saving technology

 The pandemic has exposed how important it is to have a universal implementation of redundant new technologies everywhere and all at the same time.
 Investment in climate-friendly transitional technology cannot happen only in one place, but capitalism cannot manage it under a monopoly ownership of IP and current free trade rules.
-Unlike the vaccine, there is likely not a dozen ways to make energy in an efficient and green way – making it even more important to release IP rights.
+Unlike the vaccine, there is likely not a dozen ways to make energy in an efficient and green way – making it even more important to release IP rights over this technology.

 7. MMT, inflation, and spending real money

 There are historical disagreements2 between classical, Keynesian, and neoclassical economic theory on the cause of inflation.
 The understanding of what causes inflation directly impacts the discussion on how, how much, and where money must be directed when investing in private vs public production and use.